sandhyatimsina00-cmyk/Paws-and-Paradise-System-Design/README.md

 System design and analysis for the Paws &amp; Paradise e-commerce platform, including new feature enhancements and workflow diagrams.
 🐾 Project Overview

-Paws & Paradise is an online marketplace for pet products and services such as grooming and appointments.
+Paws & Paradise is an online marketplace for pet products and grooming services.
 This repository contains system design documentation for several enhanced features that improve:

-1. Customer experience
+Customer experience

-2. Inventory control
+Inventory control

-3. Scheduling reliability
+Scheduling reliability

-4. Engagement for dedicated pet owners
+Engagement for dedicated pet owners

-The focus is on clear use cases, class diagrams, sequence diagrams, and UI mockups for key features.
+The focus is on clear use cases, class diagrams, sequence diagrams, and UI mockups.

 ✨ Key Features Designed
 1. Paw Points Loyalty Redemption at Checkout

-Customers can redeem their Paw Points during checkout to receive instant discounts on products and grooming services.
+Customers can redeem Paw Points during checkout to receive discounts on products and grooming services.

 2. Real-Time Slot Locking for Appointments

-When a customer selects a time slot, the system temporarily locks it so no one else can book it at the same time while they complete their booking.
+When a customer selects a time slot, the system temporarily locks it so no one else can book it during completion.

-3. Low-Stock Auto Alert System for Inventory Staff When an item’s quantity drops below a defined minimum level, the system automatically notifies inventory staff so they can restock before it runs out.
+3. Low-Stock Auto Alert System

+Automatically notifies inventory staff when an item falls below its minimum stock level.

 4. Breeding Recommendation Concept (Pet Matchmaking)

-A conceptual feature where pet owners can explore suitable matches for their pets for breeding, supported and controlled by staff.
+Allows pet owners to explore compatible breeding matches, monitored by staff.

 🧩 Feature Details
 1️⃣ Paw Points Loyalty Redemption

 User Story

-As a Paws & Paradise loyalty member, I want to redeem Paw Points during checkout so that I can get discounts on pet products or grooming services.
+As a loyalty member, I want to redeem Paw Points during checkout so I can get discounts on pet products or grooming services.

 Core Idea

-Customers earn Paw Points from past purchases or grooming sessions.
+Customers earn Paw Points from purchases or grooming sessions.

-At checkout, they can apply Paw Points to reduce their order total.
+They can apply points to reduce their order total.

 The system: